History of Chicago in Timeline

 2018: Ultra-High-Net-Worth Residents

-In 2018, Chicago ranked seventh globally for the highest number of ultra-high-net-worth residents, with roughly 3,300 residents worth more than $30 million.
+In 2018, Chicago ranked seventh globally for the highest number of ultra-high-net-worth residents with roughly 3,300 residents worth more than $30 million.

-2018: LGBTQ Population Estimate
+2018: LGBT Population Estimate

 In 2018, the Chicago Park Boulevard System Historic District was listed on the National Register of Historic Places.

-2018: Chicago GDP
+2018: Chicago's GDP in 2018

-In 2018, the Chicago area's gross domestic product (GDP) was $689 billion.
+In 2018, the Chicago area had one of the highest gross domestic products (GDP) of any urban region in the world, generating $689 billion.

 January 2019: Newsy Production in Chicago